Choosing Texas Law

 Participation in the Capital Punishment Clinic requires two additional mandatory time commitments:

-Due to these requirements, you may not take another clinic or internship at the same time that you take this clinic.
+Due to these requirements, you may not take another clinic or internship while you take this clinic.

 By typing your name below, you are acknowledging the following: